bionode/gsoc18/learning.md

 # Getting started with Redux

 We have used `redux` in `Bionode-Watermill` because it help's to debug various process and it also helps to make various process easy.
 If you are new to redux then you may find `redux` little challenging while using with `node`.
+For learning `redux` you can refer to offical [docs](https://redux.js.org/basics) and other then from that you can also do a course on redux by [egghead](https://egghead.io/courses/getting-started-with-redux), this course will help you clearing your doubts and helping you to understand our codebase.

+You can try a simple todo app with the help of redux.
+If you know react then it will plus point for you because mostly the redux tutorials are explain with react.
+So, you can learn more easily but if you don't know react then it is ok to try a example with plain HTML.